flusio/Flus/README.md

 The test suite is runned over [GitHub Actions](https://github.com/features/actions).
 It’s using [PHPUnit 9](https://phpunit.de/) as a testing framework and [PHP\_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) as a linter for the PHP files.
-JS files are linted with [ESLint](https://eslint.org/docs/rules/semi).
+JS files are linted with [ESLint](https://eslint.org/docs/rules/semi) and CSS files with [stylelint](https://stylelint.io/).

 The development environment is powered by Docker and docker-compose setting up 3 containers: a PHP development server, a PostgreSQL database and a Node